 After your appeal is submitted…

 Your appeal package will be forwarded to the department offering the course.
 Generally, there will be a second review of your final exam by the professor and a third party (either another professor or an appeal committee).
-You will receive a letter in the mail from the Registrar’s Office with the decision of your appeal, within 30 days of submission.
+You will receive a letter in the mail from the Registrar’s Office with the decision of your appeal, within 30 days of the grade appeal deadline.
 A final grade cannot be lowered as a result of an appeal.

 If you have further questions or require assistance, please make an appointment with a Student Advocate.